Nikkei falls on U.S. downgrade, next focus is FOMC

 Noda also said Group of Seven financial leaders agreed in a telephone call early on Monday that excess volatility and disorderly movements in exchange rates were undesirable.

-Volume was thin, with 820 million shares changing hands on the Tokyo stock exchange's main board, suggesting volume for the full session may fall short of last week's daily average of 2.0 billion shares.

-Market analysts said that, with the Federal Reserve's policy-setting committee, the FOMC, meeting on Tuesday, investors were watching for indications from the Fed as to whether it might ease monetary policy further.
+Market analysts said that with the Federal Reserve's policy-setting committee, the FOMC, meeting on Tuesday investors are watching for any specific statement by the Fed on whether it will ease monetary policy further.

-Some market observers remain bearish about the global economy and its potential repercussions for the Japanese market.
-Goldman Sachs cut its recurring profit forecasts for companies listed on the Tokyo stock exchange's main board, saying they could expect a 5.2 percent decline in the financial year to next March, followed by a 13.3 percent rebound the following year.
+Some market observers remain bearish about the global economy and its potential repercussions on the Japanese market.
+Goldman Sachs cut its recurring profit forecasts for companies on the Tokyo stock exchange's main board, saying they may expect a 5.2 percent decline in the financial year to next March, followed by a 13.3 percent rebound the following year.

 The brokerage also revised down its targets for the Topix index to 850 from 890 in the next three months and to 900 from 910 in the next six months.

-Olympus fell 3.5 percent to 2,453 yen after it posted a 2.15 billion yen ($27.4 million) group net loss in the April-June quarter against a profit of 1.5 billion yen in the same period a year earlier, due to weak sales following the March 11 earthquake-tsunami disaster.
+Olympus fell 2.6 percent to 2,477 yen after it posted a 2.15 billion yen ($27.4 million) group net loss in the April-June quarter against a profit of 1.5 billion yen in the same period a year earlier due to weak sales following the March 11 earthquake-tsunami disaster.

-Honda Motor Co was down 2.3 percent at 2,820 yen after falling as far as 2,807 yen, a nine-month intraday low, after it said it plans to recall 2.49 million cars, small SUVs and minivans worldwide to repair a software problem that could affect automatic transmissions.
+Honda Motor Co was down 2.3 percent at 2,818 yen, after earlier falling as far as 2,807 yen, an intraday low since Nov.
+4, after it said it plans to recall 2.49 million cars, small SUVs and minivans worldwide, to repair a software problem that could affect automatic transmissions.

 * Imperial amends senior credit facility covenants Source text for Eikon: Further company coverage: